-High heritability was recorded for traits capsule length (99.61%), 1000-seed weight (95.58%), number of seeds per capsule (94.65%), days to maturity (96.25%), oil content (90.02%), days to fifty percent flowering (90.41%), number of primary branches (88.04%), number of secondary branches (83.99%), plant height (92.80%), seed yield per plant (87.45 %), number of capsules per plant (77.82%) and days to flower initiation (76.95%).
-These traits were recorded high heritability indicated that the significance of genetic components in their expression and low influence of environmental component (Begum and Dasgupta, 2014).
-Similar results were given by Kadvani et al. (2020) for 1000-seed weight, oil content, days to flowering, capsule length, number of capsule per plant, days to maturity, seed yield per plant; Kiruthika et al. (2018) for days to fifty percent flowering, days to maturity, plant height, number of seeds per capsule, capsule length, 1000-seed weight, oil content; Divya et al. (2018) for days to maturity, days to fifty percent flowering, plant height, seed yield per plant, number of branches per plant and number of capsules per plant.
+High heritability was recorded for traits such as capsule length (99.61%), 1000-seed weight (95.58%), number of seeds per capsule (94.65%), days to maturity (96.25%), oil content (90.02%), days to fifty percent flowering (90.41%), number of primary branches (88.04%), number of secondary branches (83.99%), plant height (92.80%), seed yield per plant (87.45 %), number of capsules per plant (77.82%) and days to flower initiation (76.95%) indicated that the significance of genetic components in their expression and low influence of environmental component (Begum and Dasgupta, 2014).
+Similar results were given by Kadvani et al. (2020) for 1000-seed weight, oil content, days to flowering, capsule length, number of capsule per plant, days to maturity, seed yield per plant; Kiruthika et al. (2018) for days to fifty percent flowering, number of capsules per plant, number of seeds per capsule, capsule length, 1000-seed weight, oil content; Divya et al. (2018) for days to maturity, days to fifty percent flowering, plant height, seed yield per plant, number of branches per plant and number of capsules per plant.

-Genetic advance as percentage of mean was observed highest for number of secondary branches (98.39 %) followed by seed yield per plant (40.00 %),number of primary branches (36.26%), number of capsules per plant (31.11%), 1000 seed weight (33.78%), capsule length (23.88%) and number of seeds per capsule (20.15).
+Genetic advance as percentage of mean was observed to be the highest for number of secondary branches (98.39 %) followed by seed yield per plant (40.00 %),number of primary branches (36.26%), number of capsules per plant (31.11%), 1000 seed weight (33.78%), capsule length (23.88%) and number of seeds per capsule (20.15).
 Similar findings have been recorded by Kehie et al. (2020) for seed yield per plant; Saxena and Bisen (2017) for number of seeds per capsule.
 Begum et al. (2017) for seed yield, capsule number and 1000-seed weight; Bamrotiya et al. (2016) for seed yield per plant, number of seeds per capsule, number of capsules for plant, capsule length, number of branches per plant.
 Moderate genetic advance as percentage of mean was observed for traits plant height (18.53%) and oil content (16.34%).
 Similar findings were recorded by Pavani et al. (2020) and Sirisha et al. (2020) for plant height.
 Days to flower initiation (4.06%), days to maturity (5.29%) and days to fifty percent flowering (6.73%) exhibited low genetic advance as percentage of mean. similar findings were recorded by Pavani et al. (2020), Sirisha et al. (2020) and Mohanty et al. (2020) for days to maturity.

 Heritability along with genetic advance gives a good idea regarding the effectiveness of selection for improving the traits.
 According to Noor et al. (2004) high heritability alone is not an index of high genetic gain therefore it should be accompanied with high genetic advance.

-High heritability coupled with genetic advance recorded for number of secondary branches per plant followed by 1000-seed weight, seed yield per plant, number of primary branches per plant, capsule length, Number of seeds per capsule, Plant height, Number of capsules per plant, oil content, days to maturity, days to 50% flowering and days to flower initiation.
-Similar finding were recorded by Gangadhara et al. (2012) for number of primary branches, Tripathi et al. (2013) for oil content.
+High heritability coupled with genetic advance recorded for number of secondary branches per plant followed by 1000-seed weight, seed yield per plant, number of primary branches per plant, capsule length, Number of seeds per capsule, Number of capsules per plant.
+Similar findings were recorded by Reddy et al. (2001) and Krishnaiah et al. (2002).
+High heritability coupled with moderate genetic advance as percentage of mean recorded for plant height and oil content, while traits days to maturity, days to 50% flowering and days to flower initiation observed as high heritability coupled with low genetic advance percent as mean.
+Similar finding were recorded by Hika et al. (2015) for days to maturity and days to 50% flowering.